bharathv-de/uber-de-mage-project/README.md

 # Uber Data Analytics | Modern Data Engineering GCP Project

 ## Introduction
 This project dives into the world of Uber data analytics using modern data engineering practices on Google Cloud Platform (GCP).
-We'll leverage tools like Mage.ai for building an ETL pipeline, BigQuery for data warehousing, Looker Studio for data visualization, and Cloud Storage for managing data throughout the process.
+The tools like Mage.ai for building an ETL pipeline, BigQuery for data warehousing, Looker Studio for data visualization, and Cloud Storage for managing data throughout the process.

 ## Architecture
 ![Project Architecture](architecture.jpg)